 There’s nothing like a close-up encounter with gentle farm animals to relieve the stress of daily life.
+Case in point, Clover, an adorable little girl goat, gives and gets a lot of love.
 But even though you’ll be able to hug and pet many of the animals at Woodstock Farm Sanctuary, don’t conflate it with a petting zoo.
 WFS tours have a strong educational component.

 It’s great that there are almost always several kids accompanying their parents on the sanctuary’s weekend tours.
 Compassion is often a learned trait, and from what I’ve learned, visitors come away with a deeper understanding about how animals are treated under so-called “normal” circumstances.

 Woodstock Farm Sanctuary had its grand re-opening in 2015

 In 2015, Woodstock Farm Sanctuary moved from its original location in Woodstock, NY (hence its name), to High Falls, NY, in 2015.
 The sanctuary’s beautiful facilities are on 150 acres of pasture land.